 The area that witnessed the infiltration is about 160-kilometre (100 mi) long and the general height of the outposts of the mountain ridges was around 5,000 m (16,000 ft) high, some as high as 5,485 m (18,000 ft) (“War in Kargil – The CCC’s summary on the war”).
 The temperature dropped as low as

 −48 °C (−54 °F)( “Climate & Soil conditions”, Kargil), making it extremely challenging for the army of both the nations to stay there.
 Therefore, they had an implied agreement on vacating the post during this time period.

 However, taking the undue advantage of the situation, Pakistan Army and some terrorists captured the India posts and Bunkers situated in Kargil and Dras sector.

 These intrusions went undetected till May as they were grossly underestimated by the Army, leading to heavy damage in the initial stages.
-The total area seized by the ingress is generally accepted to between 130 and 200 km2 (50 and 80 sq mi). (“An Analysis of the Kargil Conflict 1999”, 2002) (“In the Line of Fire: A Memoir”, 2006)
+The total seized area is approximately between 130 and 200 km2 (50 and 80 sq mi).

 Finally the Government of India responded with Operation Vijay, arming and mobilizing about 2 Lakh troops.
 The navy played a significant role as well in the operation in cutting off all supply